 Your career relies on one thing and one thing only: your personal brand.

 Just look at the evidence.
-Gary Vaynerchuk is a 1,000 times more popular than his first company, Wine Library.
+Gary Vaynerchuk is 1,000 times more popular than his first company, Wine Library.
 Today, he has a net worth of over 160 million.

 The only reason Vaynerchuk is able to maintain that level of success is because of his personal brand.
 Well, that and his relentless ambition.